twittercounter/development-method/commit-guidelines.md

 Story: https://www.pivotaltracker.com/story/show/80547858
 ```

-The ideal commit contains the follow:
+The ideal commit contains the following:
-- The category
+- The category: `Pricing Page`
-- The task performed
+- The task performed: `Add new testimonials and remove old ones.`
-- The url to the story on Pivotal (if applicable)
+- The url to the story on Pivotal (if applicable): `https://www.pivotaltracker.com/story/show/80547858`